rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_1.md

 ![subtitle](../assets/subtitle.png)

 ### Sorting
-The [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html)automatically addes sorting UI to the DocumentListView:
+The [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html) automatically addes sorting UI to the DocumentListView:
 ![sorting picker](../assets/sorter.png)

 Which can sort on any field, such as priority: